 Prevention is key when it comes to fading: buy floors with durable protective finish, move furniture around periodically, and equip sun-facing windows with shades or curtains.
 When it becomes too unsightly, you can always treat yourself (and your home) to some fresh and beautiful new bamboo flooring!

 It’s important to get out in front of UV protection for numerous reasons; however, the cut and dry is that it is incredibly difficult to achieve uniform color once you’ve lost it.
 Sanding and refinishing hardwood floors can cause irregular discoloration if done improperly or unevenly.
 Thus, fixing sun spots isn’t as easy as buffing out scratches.
 Ensuring that the entire floor has even sun exposure (as much as possible) can work wonders in preventing this problem from ever occurring.

 Our furry family members might be adorable, but that doesn’t mean they can’t do any harm – whether it be intentional or accidental.
 From nail scratches to urine stains, wood floors are susceptible to a range of damage caused by pets.
 Most pet nails won’t harm hardwood floors unless the scratching is heavy, deliberate, and/or excessive.
 Whether it happens while your pet is innocently playing with a toy or it’s a bad habit your pet has picked up while you’re at work, scratching can compromise your floors.

 Urine stains are different from water stains because you must deal with the odor as well.
-Pulling up hardwood flooring planks from the affected area, cleaning the subfloor below, and using new planks in place of the old can either be a quick or stressful fix.
+Pulling up hardwood flooring planks from the affected area, cleaning the subfloor below or using an enzymatic odor eliminator to treat the subfloor, and using new planks in place of the old can either be a quick or stressful fix.
 This depends on the type of flooring you have and the installation method that was used.
 Click-lock floors installed via the floating method, for example, typically make for easy repairs.

 When Floor Replacement is Necessary